OceanOptics/Class_Minion2/README.md

-# Class Minion 2.0
+# Minion 3.0

 ## Setup RPi
 Class Minion runs with python 2.7

   1. Setup Raspbian Lite on an SD card and boot RPI Zero
   2. Update distribution `sudo apt-get update && sudo apt-get upgrade -y`
-  3. Configure local, wifi, and enable ssh
+  3. Configure local, Wi-Fi, and enable ssh
   4. Connect to the pi over ssh and try:

     # Install pip (required for installation of Minion's drivers)